wxj-gravity/wxj-gravity.github.io/hobbies.md

 ## Listen to the radio

-*I love the stars when I was young.*
+*I love the stars when I was young.hhhhhhhh*

 <center>
 <img src="/images/hobbies/star/star--telescope--1.jpg" width="240" height="320">